compmem/smile/docs/index.rst

 **Second** is the line *Label(text="Hello, World!", duration=5)*. **Label** is a SMILE visual state that displays text onto the screen.
-Certain SMILE states take a *duration*, and this state's duration is 5.
-This means the state will remain showing on the screen for 5 seconds.
+Certain SMILE states take a *duration*, and we are setting this state's duration to **5**.
+This means the state will remain active on the screen for 5 seconds.

 **Third** is the line *exp.run()*.
 This line signals to SMILE that you have finished building your experiment and that it is ready to run.
-SMILE will then run your experiment from start to finish and exit the experiment window when a participant has finished.
+SMILE will then run your experiment from start to finish and exit the experiment window when it has finished.

 Whats Next?
 ===========

-In order to get yourself ready to start smiling, the first thing you want to do is install SMILE and its dependencies.
+To help you get ready to SMILE, the first section of this documentation is the SMILE installation and the installation of its dependencies.
 After that is a section that delves deeper into SMILE and how to write more complicated experiments.

 .. toctree::
    :maxdepth: 1

    install
    tutorial
-   how_to_smile
+   smile_states
+   tutorial_2
    real_examples
    accessing_data
+   advanced_smile
+   seeking_help
    smile